howardkyu/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-get-accounts.md

             {{header.authorization}}

 + Parameter
-    + id (string) - the ID of the Contact whose accounts should be retrieved.
+    + id (string) - The ID of the Contact whose Accounts should be retrieved.

 + Response 200 (application/json)
     + Attributes (array[Value])